minnibb/tp/docs/UserGuide.md

   pageNav: 3
 ---

-# AB-3 User Guide
+# ClassHive User Guide

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+:rotating_light: ATTENTION ALL TEACHERS! :rotating_light: Introducing ClassHive, a **desktop app for managing all your school contacts**!
+ClassHive is a fast and easy to use app that helps you keep track of all the people you will need to contact, including colleagues, parents and students.
+In ClassHive, instead of clicking many buttons, you can simply type in commands to access any function!
+Let's now explore the different features that were built just for you! :rocket:

 <!-- * Table of Contents -->
 <page-nav-print />